silinternational/simplesamlphp-module-expirychecker/README.md

     10 => array(
         'class' => 'expirychecker:ExpiryDate',
-        'netid_attr' => 'eduPersonPrincipalName',
+        'accountNameAttr' => 'cn',
         'expirydate_attr' => 'schacExpiryDate',
         'warndaysbefore' => 60,
         'date_format' => 'd.m.Y',
     ),

-The `netid_attr` parameter represents the (ldap) attribute name which has the user's NetID stored in it.
+The `accountNameAttr` parameter represents the SAML attribute name which has the user's account name stored in it.
+In certain situations, this will be displayed to the user, as well as being used in log messages.

 The `expirydate_attr` parameter represents the (ldap) attribute name which has the user's expiry date, which must be formated as YYYYMMDDHHMMSSZ (e.g.